iDataVisualizationLab/NetworkClustering/README.md

-# Algorithms for detectingcommunity structure in networks
+# Algorithms for detecting community structure in networks

 We implement network clustering algorithms.